localhost

 This is similar to Dependency Injection where each instance must declare its dependencies.

-This approach force you to be explicit about dependencies allowing better tracking, modularity.
+This approach forces you to be explicit about dependencies, allowing better tracking and modularity.

 By default, each plugin will be re-executed every time applying to another instance.

-To prevent this, Elysia can deduplicate lifecycle with an unique identifier using name and optional seed property.
+To prevent this, Elysia can deduplicate lifecycle with a unique identifier using name and optional seed property.

 import { Elysia } from 'elysia'